DevOpsBootcamp/website/source/policies.rst

   sure where to start
 - An opportunity to fill in any gaps in your knowledge if you're a self-taught coder or sysadmin
-- The skills to build and deploy open source software, or to contribute to existing projects
+- The skills to build and deploy open source software or to contribute to existing projects

 Why we're offering this: